10up/Derrick-Server/README.md

 ### Release History

+ * 2015-06-19   v0.1.4   Truncate long database names to <= 16 chars to prevent a MySQL error
  * 2015-06-11   v0.1.3   Force the hosts.json and portmap.json to import from /srv/system
  * 2015-06-09   v0.1.2   Introduce Mocha unit testing for passthru commands
  * 2015-05-15   v0.1.1   Version bump for NPM update purposes